lucaslaya/Game-Cosmetic-Price-Calcs/README.md

 # Game-Cosmetic-Price-Calcs
-Just a some random projects to find the price for every cosmetic.
-Got bored idk
+Just a random project to find the price for every cosmetic.
+Got bored and curious idk